 PointsBet offers a straightforward rewards program that allows you to gain bonus bets the more you wager with the site.
 You will earn points over time, and 100 points are worth $1.00 in bonus bet credit.

 Remember there is just 1x rollover on these bonus bets.
 Once you’ve risked the credited amount once, you can withdraw any winnings.

-When all is said and done, PointsBet offers some of the best promotions in the business.
-Bonuses are structured to offer value to those with bankrolls of all sizes, and they don’t evaporate into thin air once you’ve placed your first wager.
+When all is said and done, PointsBet offers some of the best promotions in the business, and they’ve recently added a free-to-play Pick6 contest with cash prizes for some added fun.
+PointBet bonuses are structured to offer value to those with bankrolls of all sizes, and they don’t evaporate into thin air once you’ve placed your first wager.

 Banking With PointsBet